American Express® Business Gold Card

-Of course, this card is only a great choice if your spending habits align with the rewards categories of this card.
+Of course, this card is only a great choice if your spending habits align with its rewards categories.
 If most of your spending is on office supplies or gas, for example, you may be better off with a different card.

 Capital One Spark Cash for Business ranks among the best business rewards credit cards on the market, edging out other business cards — including those offered by Capital One — because of its rewards flexibility.